arist0tl3/koji-dev-tools/README.md

 - Logs of postMessage communication between windows
 - Simulated VCC interactions

+## Prerequisites

+You will need to have Python and pip installed in order to use the automated scripts and screenshot tools.

 ## Installation

-Clone this repo, and run `yarn` to install the packages
+Clone this repo, and run `yarn install-all` to install the packages

 ## Usage